 How to Withdraw from your PayPal account to MPESA

-Given the domain name https://www.paypal-mobilemoney.com TransferTo’s Thunes has used for the Paypal integration, we can speculate that they are planing to other Mobile Money operators other than Safaricom M-Pesa in the new future.
+Given the domain name https://www.paypal-mobilemoney.com that TransferTo’s Thunes has used for the Paypal integration, we can speculate that they are planning to work with other Mobile Money operators other than Safaricom M-Pesa in the near future.”